Updated WWE Extreme Rules 2018 Match Card, Keys to Ensuring a Successful PPV

 Another ongoing storyline without a spot on the card is Braun Strowman vs. Kevin Owens.
 The Monster Among Men has made it his mission to make Owens' life miserable, and he seems to be succeeding judging by the pain and suffering he has inflicted over the past month.

-Owens has been attacked, thrown off the stage in a port-o-potty and had his car tipped over.
+Owens has been attacked, thrown off the stage in a portable toilet and had his car tipped over.
 Needless to say, they have some issues to work through.
 It would be surprising if they didn't end up with a match on Sunday.

 Then there's the forgotten cousin of Raw and SmackDown known as 205 Live.
 If you have been watching the weekly cruiserweight show recently, you know it has been producing some incredible action.